ashishpawar517/stickies-todo/README.md

 - it will add the new sticky note on the wall.

 ## Approach
-I adopted the `BEM` naming style for my css class names and ...
+I adopted the `BEM` naming style for my css class names and used eslint `airbnb` style guide.

 ## Status
 Stickies - TODO is completed with basic features.
 You can request for new features. or Fork and create PR for the same. `Version 2` will be out soon after adding new features.